tomka75/sp-dev-docs.de-de/docs/sp-add-ins/deploying-and-installing-sharepoint-add-ins-methods-and-options.md

 Learn about the methods for publishing, installing, and uninstalling a SharePoint Add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).

 ## Publishing to the Office Store or an organization's add-in catalog
 <a name="MarketOrCatalog"> </a>

 You can upload your SharePoint Add-in to either the public Office Store or to an organization's private add-in catalog.
-A private add-in catalog is a dedicated site collection in a SharePoint 2013 web application (or a SharePoint Online tenancy) that hosts document libraries for SharePoint Add-ins and Office Add-ins.
+A private add-in catalog is a dedicated site collection in a SharePoint web application (or a SharePoint Online tenancy) that hosts document libraries for SharePoint Add-ins and Office Add-ins.
 Putting the catalog into its own site collection makes it easier for the web application administrator or tenant administrator to limit permissions to the catalog.